Sammy1Am/FFGNDS-Discord-Dice-Roller/README.md

 [Fantasy Flight Games, Genesys](https://www.fantasyflightgames.com/en/products/genesys)

+# Docker Setup
+Build and run the Dockerimage file.
+You'll need to mount your config directory to `/usr/src/app/config` to store `config.json`, `d1-firebase.json`, and `emoji.json`.

+`config.json` - Contains Firebase and Discord configuration and tokens (see example file).
+`d1-firebase.json` - Auth for Firebase service user `emoji.json` - Can be an empty JSON file "`{}`", but needs to exist before launching.

 # Installation and Setup
+(This is a bit out of date, but hopefully close enough to get you going)

 1. First you will need to have NodeJS installed on your machine.
 You can find the latest version [here](https://nodejs.org/en/)
 2. Next create a discord account for your bot.
 You can do this [here](https://discordapp.com/developers/applications/me)